Why you should buck the EVA Trend

 EVA can become easily stained, and usually retains any stains or discoloration that occurs.
 Below, we’ve included a few pictures from brand new boats with EVA flooring on display at the Miami International Boat Show in February 2019.

 If the material shows this type of staining and wear on boats that haven’t left the showroom floor, imagine what happens after just a few hours on the water.

-Since EVA flooring is directly glued to the surface, it is no easy task to remove it.
-You often must hire someone for assistance and because it is so labor intensive it is very costly.
+EVA flooring is directly glued to the surface, so it is no easy task to remove it.
+If you want to replace your marine flooring, you’ll need to hire someone, and because it is so labor intensive, the cost to remove and replace your EVA flooring is typically very costly.
 Chemicals are used on the surface to get all the last bits up, and even then, the non -skid can be ruined.

-What would be a better alternative?
-A removable AquaMat® using Corinthian’s AquaWeave™ is a perfect solution.
-It is a woven vinyl that does not stain, does not absorb water, does not stick to the deck and can easily be taken out of the boat before hitting the shop.
-It looks beautiful too because is styled to easily coordinate with any boat interior.
-Check out the many options including a variety of teak looks at https://corinthianmarine.com/aquamat/.
+An AquaMat® is a woven vinyl that does not stain, does not absorb water, does not stick to the deck and can easily be taken out of the boat before hitting the shop.

 The AquaMat® is also styled to easily coordinate with any boat interior, making it a beautiful alternative to EVA.
 Learn more about AquaMat® options (including teak looks) or visit our FAQ page to learn more.